dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 > dnf repolist epel
 >

-Now we can insatll oid-agent and run:
+Now we can install oid-agent and run:

 >  dnf install oidc-agent
 >